Listen to the related podcast on the B.O.L.D channel by Audacia.

 Chief Marketing Officer at Audacia Group

 After completing a Master’s degree in Marketing and International Communications in France, I moved to Germany to further develop my skills at trivago.
 I then joined one of my current business partners in Switzerland, working at a few different web and communications agencies.
-Initially, I was in charge of the joined Marketing Department for Stickerkid & Stickeryeti, and I’m now Head of Marketing and Communications at Audacia Group.
-I mostly write about digital marketing, strategy and leadership.
+Initially, I was in charge of the joined Marketing Department for Stickerkid & Stickeryeti, and I also assumed the role of Head of Marketing and Communications at Audacia Group.